Blocking Nintendo servers

 Instructions (90DNS)

-You can add a custom DNS to your WiFi connection that will block all communication with Nintendo's servers.
+You can add a custom DNS to your Wi-Fi connection that will block all communication with Nintendo's servers.
 We will be using 90DNS, a community-run custom DNS server.
 If you prefer, you can run your own DNS server following the instructions on the GitLab repository.

-Enter the console's System Settings, and then proceed to the Internet tab.
-From here:
+, and then proceed to the Internet

 Setting up a new connection via Wi-Fi